scorpiosoft/react_memory_game/README.md

 ### Installing

-1. Clone this repo down to your local machine and cd into it
+1. Clone this repo down to your local machine
-2. `cd react_memory`
 2. `npm install`

 ### Running